Tiny-Earth/DemoSite/site/src/inclusive.md

 ## Inclusive Learning in Practice

-Let’s examine how the instructor, student, curriculum, and pedagogy dimensions work together to create a course climate that is based on inclusive learning.
-Below is a summary of several evidence-based practices based on the five dimensions of inclusive teaching.
+Let’s examine how the instructor, student, curriculum, and pedagogy dimensions work together to create a course climate that is welcoming and supportive of all students.
+Below is a summary of several evidence-based practices based on the five dimensions of inclusive teaching, many of which are expanded upon in subsequent modules.

 ### Choose Evidence-based Interventions